|The Aftermath of Discovery:

-Perhaps it is a certain song that was popular during the time of the affair, or a restaurant or motel he/she told you they
+Perhaps it is a certain song that was popular during the time of the affair, or a restaurant or motel he/she told you they visited.

-The only thing to do is to keep from obsessing over them and driving yourself crazy about things which you cannot control.
+thing to do is to keep from obsessing over them and driving yourself crazy about things which you cannot control.